JayBizzle/colour-term/README.md

 Colour Term
 ===========

-Small bash script that will change your terminal colour when connecting to remote computer
+Small script that will generate a new terminal background color based on the server hostname your connecting to

 Installation